Operation Stay Safe.

 - Dine with a maximum of 10 people in your party.

-- Reduce the number of guests at The Cliff Spa to a maximum of 20 people.
+- Reduce the number of guests at The Cliff Spa.

 - Clean and disinfect high-touch surfaces frequently including locker rooms, fitness centers, swimming pool & hot tub areas, service counters and door handles.